About the euro

 Countries in the euro area

 Euro notes and coins were first put into circulation on 1 January 2002.
-The euro is part of the process of EMU.
-EMU is provided for in the Maastricht Treaty, which the people of Ireland endorsed by referendum in June 1992.
+The euro is part of the process of EMU provided for in the Maastricht Treaty, which the people of Ireland endorsed by referendum in June 1992.
 As well as the euro, EMU has involved the creation of an independent European Central Bank (ECB).

 The euro is used also in Andorra, Monaco, San Marino and Vatican City.
 Several overseas territories of the 167 euro area countries use the euro: these include the Canaries, Madeira, the Azores and the French Outre-Mer territories (Guyana, Martinique, Guadeloupe, Reunion and the collective territories of Mayotte and St Pierre and Miquelon).